Check 'Plays -> Board Game Plays -> Chronological' for comprehensive entries.

 My Top 10 are those games I'm buzzing the most about right now.
 My Hot 10 are those games that I want to purchase at some near point.

 Games in 2013

 Games in 2011

 (I was VERY happy to find out that this image was #6 in top images of 2010 and was once #16 in top images of all time!)

 Games in 2009RATING SYSTEM:

 10 - Seamless!
 The theme, the mechanics, the interaction, but most importantly, the sheer FUN and BRILLIANCE of these games blow me away.
 I would never turn down a play.
 They are as much board games as they are a statement on the art of gaming.
-For me, these games really don't exist (nothing is perfect) but the closest I think it has gotten is Battlestar Galactica
+Okay, games with that description don't really exist (nothing is perfect) but the closest I think it has gotten is Battlestar Galactica

 , so I've honoured it with a '10' rating.

 9 - Solid!
 An uncanny game.
 These are the games that deserve to be on a pedestal of gaming.
 Smartly designed and bordering on unique, these games make me smile just by thinking about them.
 An immersing and rich experience.
 For all intents and purposes, these are my '10 star' games.